-transfers is unclear, but the major effect seems to be the exclusion of transfers by gift.
+The purpose behind the limitation to these two types of transfers is unclear, but the major effect seems to be the exclusion of transfers by gift.
 Most other transfers will be included in the broad category "sale or exchange."
-79
+52

 It should be emphasized that there is no "sale or exchange" when a partnership admits a new partner in return for a contribution of cash or property.
-Occasion of the rule that a partnership automatically terminates for tax purposes if there is a "sale or exchange" of 50 percent or more of the total interest in partnership capital and profits within a twelve month period.
+Consider the rule that a partnership automatically terminates for tax purposes if there is a "sale or exchange" of 50 percent or more of the total interest in partnership capital and profits within a twelve month period.
 If the partnership simply admits new members who receive a 60 percent interest in the partnership capital and profits in return for their cash contributions, the partnership will not terminate, because there is no sale or exchange.
 This is true even though the same result could have been achieved had the newcomers purchased portions of the interests of the original partners.
-So, too, an incoming partner who wants a 743(b) adjustment must attend to the form by which he becomes a member.
+So, too, an incoming partner who wants a 743(b) adjustment must attend to the form by which he becomes a member.56

 Consider, for example, the newcomer who enters a partnership that owns an apartment house that has been depreciated at an accelerated rate and has a value far in excess of its adjusted basis.
 If the newcomer is simply admitted to the partnership in return for his cash contribution, there is no "sale or exchange," and hence no 743(b) adjustment, even if a 754 election has been filed.
-Accordingly, if the building is sold after his admission, the newcomer must report his share of partnership gain, including his share of any ordinary income "recaptured."
-To prevent such a distortion, the newcomer will want to acquire membership not by contribution, but by purchasing interests from the existing partners.
-They, on the other hand, may find

-^{79.} McKee, supra note 27, at ¶ 24.03[1], n.18:
+Accordingly, if the building is sold after his admission, the newcomer must report his share of partnership gain, including his share of any ordinary income "recapships, one of which was OPP.
+IPP and OPP each had a 754 election in effect for the year in which an interest in IPP was sold.
+The Service ruled, that for the purpose of 743 and 754, the transfer of an interest in IPP, whether by sale or exchange or on death, is considered to result in an adjustment to the basis of the property of OPP as though the transferee of the interest in IPP were a partner of OPP.
+Accordingly, the sale of an interest in IPP resulted in (a) an adjustment to the basis of IPP's partnership interest in OPP, and (b) an equivalent basis adjustment to OPP's property with respect to IPP and the transferee of IPP only.
+McKee, supra note 21, at < 24.03[1], n.18:

-[[]If the type of exchange] under §351 or similar carryover-basis sections... triggers a §743(b) adjustment, it may serve as a vehicle for a partner who acquired his interest in a transaction with respect to which a valid §754 election was not in effect to rectify discrepancies between his basis for his interest and his share of the basis of partnership assets.
-This might be accomplished, for example, by a conveyance of the interest from an individual partner to his wholly owned corporation in exchange for stock in a §351 transaction.
+[If the type of exchange] under § 351 or similar carryover-basis sections $\dots$ triggers a § 743(b) adjustment, it may serve as a vehicle for a partner who acquired his interest in a transaction with respect to which a valid § 754 election was not in effect to rectify discrepancies between his basis for his interest and his share of the basis of partnership assets.
+This might be accomplished, for example, by a conveyance of the interest from an individual partner to his wholly owned corporation in exchange for stock in a § 351 transaction.

-^{80.} Treas.
-Reg. §1.743-1(a) (1956).
+53 Treas.
+Reg. § 1.743-1(a) (1956).

-^{81.} Code § 708(b)(1)(B).
+54 Code § 708(b)(1)(B).

-^{82.} Rev. Rul.
+55 Rev. Rul.
 75-423, 1975-2 C.B.
 260.

-^{83.} It is not a precondition to a 743(b) adjustment that the transferee of a partnership interest become a member of the partnership under state law.
+It is not a precondition to a 743(b) adjustment that the transferee of a partnership interest become a member of the partnership under state law.
 Rev. Rul.
-79-124, supra note 72.
+79-124, supra note 45.

-^{84.} Nor does a distribution from the partnership to a retiring partner trigger a 743(b) adjustment.
-Pennell, supra note 66, at 147.
+Nor does a distribution from the partnership to a retiring partner trigger a 743(b) adjustment.
+Pennell, supra note 39, at 147.